wp-plugins/contactuscom/readme.txt

 * Mobile optimized form
 * Form analytics

 The ContactUs.com form is more than a simple contact form solution.
-Instead of plugging directly into the website, Contact Form+ places a "Contact Us" button tab on all website pages, and opens a configurable form as a frame on top of the WordPress site.
+Instead of plugging directly into the website, ContactUs.com Contact Form Plugin places a "Contact Us" button tab on all website pages, and opens a configurable form as a frame on top of the WordPress site.

 **Features**